otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 }
 ```

-In this example, the code in the try block attempts to parse a string to an integer, but the string "abc" is not a valid integer, so a `FormatException` is thrown.
+In this example, the code in the try block attempts to parse a string to an integer, but the string `abc`is not a valid integer, so a `FormatException` is thrown.
 The catch block catches this exception and prints an error message to the console.

 Another example using the using statement: